LPioL/MultiXVERSE/README.md

 You can find in this repository the necessary files to use MultiXVERSE for universal multilayer network embedding.
 You can find the corresponding preprint on osf here: (https://files.osf.io/v1/resources/d78wb/providers/osfstorage/6684cbed9c98c701b51b3f77?action=download&direct&version=3)

-To employ MultiXVERSE, it is essential that the networks are formatted similarly to the example found in the /airport directory, as this format is required for utilizing MultiXRank (available at https://github.com/anthbapt/multixrank).
+To employ MultiXVERSE, it is essential that the networks are formatted similarly to the example found in the /airport directory, as this format is required for utilizing MultiXRank (available at https://github.com/anthbapt/multixrank) that is part of MultiXVERSE.
 The airport network provided in this directory originates from the same source.

 ## Requirements